 How to find your way around the shelves

-The collocation of a book consists of two parts:
+A book's location consists of two parts:

-To find the book on the shelf:
+To find a book on the shelf, you need to:

 Immagine